regmtait/regmtait.co.uk/1-about.md

 For the web, I’m keen to work closely with my clients at every stage of the design process, getting the concepts right before fine-tuning the design.
 I like to move from ‘flat’ visuals to a working prototype as early as possible, to understand how users interact with a design.

-I can help with setting up website hosting and domain registration, and all that geeky IT stuff.

 ## Who I work with

 I love to work with small companies, organisations, and individuals to provide bespoke websites.
 I can bring a project from initial concept, design and build.